Kernix13/markdown-cheatsheet/README.md

 ## Misc

-The elements in this category are all unique and do not fit into any of the other categories:
+The elements in this category are all unique and do not fit into any of the other category:

 - Headings
 - Blockquotes